Sociology of Terrorism, Books on Sociology of Terrorism

 Liberation Tigers of Tamil Eelam (LTTE)

-strategy that includes the use of terrorist tactics.
+includes the use of terrorist tactics.

 The LTTE has integrated a battlefield insurgent strategy with a terrorist program that